jns-br/LabelForward/README.md

 # LabelForward

 A web application derived from the CovidState project.
 It provides an interface for labeling text data, using active learning workers to speed up the labeling process.
-It can be build and run using docker-compose, which will start up a docker environment with microservices for frontend, backend, database and a database setup.
+It can be build and run using docker-compose, which will start up a docker environment with microservices for frontend, backend, database, active learning & prediction, data downloads and a database setup.

 # Prerequisites